thepowersgang/rust-lang_rfcs/text/0000-selective_use.md

 [alternatives]: #alternatives

 - Do nothing
+  - This RFC mainly exists to solve what is currently a papercut, but with the introduction of `use`-ing macros it may become more of an issue.
 - Use an attribute instead of introducing new syntax
+  - Less obvious that it's changing the behavior, but permits much more versatility in symbol names.
+  - `#[source_namespace(macro,union,...)]`
 - Only allow disambiguation between macros and other items, by requiring macro imports to be suffixed by `!`
+  - A viable option to avoid the collision between modules/functions and macros, but doesn't prevent the collision between modules and functions
   - `use core::panic!;`

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Should annotations be allowed inside the braced portion of use statements?
 - With unit/tuple structs, the name exists in two namespaces (both type and value).
-This may be nice to be shown in the annotation.
+This may be nice to be shown/distinguished in the annotation.
 - There are three namespaces (types/modules, values, and macros), should the annotation just specify which namespace is desired?
 If so, what identifier/keyword should be used for each?
-- Should enum variants be similarly annotated?